-Just ask Alexandra Klinger of Cloud for Good, who has been a solo admin for over seven years.
+Just ask Alexandra Ervan of Cloud for Good, who has been a solo admin for over seven years.

 Joining Salesforce communities “has given me my social life, which is great, and good friends, but also keeps me going from a work perspective and from a growing and learning perspective,” she says.

 In this episode of Serious Insights for Salesforce Admins, Alexandra joins host Kristi Campbell, Senior Salesforce Admin & Salesforce MVP, to discuss her Salesforce journey and how these communities have helped her thrive.

 - The benefits of joining Salesforce communities

 - How solo admins can expand their network